 Second up: Chalk paint

 I had a jar of grey chalk paint that I had purchased for another project but I haven’t gotten around to it.
 When I do- I will share- it’s going to be fun!
 Anyway back to pumpkins.
-The chalk paint did a wonderful job coating the pumpkin and I only had a couple of areas that needed a second coat.
-The chalk finish lends an almost velvet look to me and I dig it.
+The chalk paint did a wonderful job and I only had a couple of areas that needed a second coat.
+The chalk paint finish lends an almost velvety look to me and I dig it.
 Since my paint was darker – that may be the reason it covered so well.
-I will try a lighter chalk paint at some point at test it.
+I will test a lighter chalk paint at some point, like next year.

 Third up: Fusion Paint

 I was digging through my

 hoard collection of paints and found this great little product.
 The paint glides on and has excellent coverage.
 Out of the three paints, this one was my favorite,